agmorev/ckanext-apidocs/README.md

    config file (by default the config file is located at `/etc/ckan/default/ckan.ini`).

-3. Add link `apidocs` to the appropriate place on the site, like this:
+4. Add link `apidocs` to the appropriate place on the site, like this:

     ```<a href="{{ h.url_for('apidocs.index') }}">{{ _('CKAN API') }}</a>```

+5. `apidocs` page is available on the URL `https://<hostname>/api/docs/`

-4. Restart CKAN.
+6. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu:

      sudo service apache2 reload